Pax Mafiosa

-The Pax Mafiosa is a term describing a state of relative non-violence in the territories of organized crime groups caused by agreements not to interfere in criminal activities.
+The Pax Mafiosa (Latin for “Mafioso Peace”) is a term describing a state of relative non-violence in the territories of organized crime groups caused by agreements not to interfere in criminal activities.

 Description

 The "peace" has been described as a state of relative non-violence.
 This is generated from an agreement between different competing organized crime groups to not compete in criminal activity and territory, leading to a stable peace.
 Governmental authorities may also agree to this peace for their citizens, by non-interference in drug trafficking and other criminal activities.
 Conversely, organized crime groups benefit from reduced competition and risk, and non-harassment of their members and families.
 There are allegations that notional capture and escapes of organized crime bosses might be ploys to maintain the peace.

 It has been felt that an increase in violence after a period of peace is due to a change in the status quo, for example, an increase in competition between groups or political interference.